gdraheim/text_unicoder/README.md

 Yes, there is a testsuite with more than a hundred unittests for the functions.
 The module can also be imported as helper to other scripts.

-For developers, please use "make tests" for the testsuite and do run also the "make type" for mypy typehints checks and "make pep" for pep8 style checks.
+For developers, please run "make tests" for the testsuite.
+Please do also run "make type" for mypy typehints checks and "make pep" for pep8 style checks.